Abe calls for peaceful resolution of Hong Kong crisis in meeting with China vice president | The Japan Times

-Amid violent demonstrations originally sparked by Hong Kong’s controversial bill to facilitate extraditions to mainland China, Abe stressed the importance of the current “one country, two systems” setup, adding restraint and dialogue are needed, the Japanese Foreign Ministry said.
+Amid violent demonstrations in the territory, originally sparked by a controversial bill to facilitate extraditions from Hong Kong to mainland China, Abe stressed the importance of the current “one country, two systems” arrangement and added that restraint and dialogue are needed, according to Japan’s Foreign Ministry said.

 Wang visited Japan for Emperor Naruhito’s enthronement ceremony held Tuesday.